sourceduty/GitHub/README.md

 In the past year alone, Sourceduty has achieved 13.29k contributions, with a current total of 14,656 contributions since joining GitHub in 2023.
 This steady activity is complemented by an active streak of 155 consecutive days, which also marks the longest streak of continuous contributions.
 With this level of engagement, Sourceduty is a key player in fostering collaboration and innovation in the GitHub ecosystem.

 #
-### Programming Symbols

-The `</>` symbol is commonly used by programmers to represent tags in markup languages like HTML and XML, where it encloses elements or attributes in the code.
-Additionally, it is widely recognized in graphic design as a symbol representing code or technology, often used in logos or icons to convey a tech-oriented theme.
-The `>>>` symbol is specific to Python programming, where it is often seen in interactive Python shells or REPL (Read-Eval-Print Loop) environments.
-This symbol indicates the readiness of the interpreter to accept user input, signaling that the environment is awaiting a command or code execution.

-#
 ### Development Backlog

 Sourceduty's GitHub backlog is growing rapidly, with nearly 300 additional repositories planned for custom GPTs that align with the company’s unique creative and technical vision.
 Each of these repositories will serve as a specialized resource, designed to extend the capabilities of GPT models for specific tasks, audiences, and industries—essentially transforming Sourceduty's library into a comprehensive toolkit for customized digital interactions.
 However, organizing and managing this scale of work requires careful prioritization and workflow optimization.
 By structuring the backlog strategically and assigning repositories based on impact and demand, Sourceduty can gradually release these assets in a way that not only showcases the company’s expertise but also fosters engagement with the open-source community.
 Establishing clear guidelines and modular templates for each repository will help streamline development, while regular updates and community involvement will ensure these GPT assets remain relevant and valuable as technologies and user needs evolve.